joomla-framework/application/docs/v1-to-v2-update.md

 Additionally, direct access to the property has been deprecated.
 To access the input, you should use the `\Joomla\Application\AbstractWebApplication::getInput()` method.
 Direct read access to the property will be removed in 3.0.

-### Session functionality moved to new application subclass
+### Session functionality moved to new application interface/trait

-As sessions are not a mandatory function of web applications, session related functionality has been moved to a new `\Joomla\Application\AbbstractSessionAwareWebApplication` class extending `\Joomla\Application\AbstractWebApplication`.
-If your application requires session support, you should extend the new class.
+As sessions are not a mandatory function of web applications, session related functionality has been moved to a new `\Joomla\Application\SessionAwareWebApplicationInterface` extending `\Joomla\Application\WebApplicationInterface`. `\Joomla\Application\SessionAwareWebApplicationTrait` is provided to simplify implementing this interface in your application.

 ### Interfaces for application classes